arcionlabs/arcion-loadgen/README.md

   Ctrl + b + `<up arrow>` to move up the pane.

   Ctrl + b + `<down arrow>` to move down the pane.

+  Ctrl + s to connect to a different session.

   Below are the commands on each of the panes assuming `Ctl + b + "` was used three times to create three panes.